simonprickett/nctx-stop-api/README.md

 $ cd nctx-stop-api
 ```

 Then, follow the Wrangler instructions to authenticate Wrangler with your Cloudflare account.

+TODO SETTING `CF_ACCOUNT_ID` environment variable.

 Now, you're ready to start a local copy of the worker:

 ```bash
 $ wrangler dev